 Child Find is a required part of the Individuals with Disabilities Education Act (IDEA).
 IDEA requires states to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or special education services.

 The Iowa Department of Education, in conjunction with Iowa’s Area Education Agencies has general supervision responsibilities and is required to monitor Local Education Agencies/Districts in Iowa (U.S.C.
 300.600).
-For more information, please visit the Compliance website.

 The District-Developed Service Delivery Plan (DDSDP) is a system for delivery instructional services including a full continuum of services and placements to address the needs of eligible individuals ages 3-21.
 All districts are required to develop a DDSDP for special education services, which then becomes a part of the district’s Comprehensive School Improvement Plan.
 The Delivery System Plan is developed in accordance with Iowa Administrative Code Rule-41.408 (2) “c.”.
 For more information, please contact your Central Rivers AEA Regional Administrator.